Seymour, South Africa

 Seymour is a town in Amatole District Municipality in the Eastern Cape province of South Africa.

 The town is on the Katrivier Dam, 160 km north-west of East London and 35 km north-north-west of Alice.
 It was founded in 1853 and named after Colonel Charles Seymour who served as Military Secretary to the Governor, Sir George Cathcart.
-The town is in the newly established Raymond Mhlaba Local Municipality.
+The town is in the Raymond Mhlaba Local Municipality.